No. P01135809

 Work/Labor in Print

-On the Clock, another book focused on low-wage toil, painted an even bleaker picture of worklife within an Amazon warehouse.
+On the Clock, another book focused on low-wage toil, painted an even bleaker picture.
 Laid-off reporter Emily Guendelsberger spent an exhausting, painful month at a massive warehouse in Kentucky, then traveled to North Carolina for a job at a call center.
-Not only does she report in fascinating detail about her experiences, she provides an excellent chronicle of aspects of labor history that led to today's low-wage worklives.
-Her observations on Henry Ford and Frederick Taylor, a pioneer in industrial efficiency, are especially illuminating.
+In addition to fascinating detail about her experiences, she covers aspects of labor history that led to today's low-wage worklives, including observations on Frederick Taylor, a pioneer in industrial efficiency.

 "[W]hile there is a soul in prison, I am not free."